Religion

 Prayer with Regard to Religion

-We can and must pray for our neighbours who do not believe as we do, desiring that they know the Truth Christ both is, and the Truth His way of life reveals to us.
-It is not prideful for us to do so, but rather should arise from a truly reverent devotion to the clear teachings of Christ in scripture and His claim that He is “THE TRUTH”.
-Since prayer itself is an act of faith, trusting in what God has revealed to us about Himself, we may come humbly, yet with worshipful confidence in Christ, seeking the good of our neighbours in prayer.
-We may even ask that they be enabled to know and worship God as He is revealed in Christ Jesus.
-To pray in this way is not prideful; it is an act of love flowing from a heart transformed by the nature of God revealed in Christ.
-The Bible affirms this when it says:
+Prayer itself is an act of faith, trusting what God has revealed about Himself.
+Therefore, we come humbly, yet confidently in Christ, seeking the good of our neighbours.
+We may ask that they come to know and worship God as He is revealed in Christ Jesus.
+To pray this way is not arrogance—it is love born from a heart transformed by the nature of God revealed in Christ.

-“This is good, and pleases God our Saviour, who wants all people to be saved and to come to a knowledge of the truth.”
-(1 Timothy 2:3–4, NIV)
+Scripture affirms this: “This is good, and pleases God our Saviour, who wants all people to be saved and to come to a knowledge of the truth” (1 Timothy 2:3–4, NIV).
+Christ also said, “I have come that you may have life, and have it abundantly.”
+His purpose—and ours—must be the same.

 Prayer Prompt